kat-mg/spherical-anya-ts/README.md

 # spherical-anya-ts
-Spherical Anya in TypeScript (based on Spherical Polyanya and Anya Code)
+Spherical Anya in TypeScript (based on Spherical Polyanya and Anya co de)

 Map format is going to be:
 1st line: `type octile`